koudelka/visualixir/README.md

 #### Event Log
 The log at the bottom keeps a brief history of a limited set of events on the node: spawns, exits, links, messages, etc..

+#### Live Message Sequence Charts
+The live message sequence charts have a configurable fade time, but there's no GUI for it yet, see [web/static/js/message_sequence.js](https://github.com/koudelka/visualixir/blob/master/web/static/js/message_sequence.js)

+The charting library is [here](https://github.com/koudelka/d3-message-sequence), and it'd love some pull requests. <3

 ## Warning
 Do not run Visualixir on production nodes, seriously.
 I've tried to make it somewhat safe, but I suspect you can get into some bad message-tracing scenarios that'll compromise your node.

-## Future plans
+## Caveats
 I think Visualixir is a decent starting place for other BEAM visualization tools.
-I'd love to see what folks come up with, PR's are gladly accepted! 💕 (the GUI needs a lot of love)
+I'd love to see what folks come up with, PR's are gladly accepted! 💕 (the GUI needs a lot of help)

 #### Riak
 It'd be really cool to watch Riak through Visualixir, but I'm afraid that isn't possible right now.
 Riak ships with a custom BEAM version that's rather old.
 Visualixir needs BEAM version parity between itself and the node being visualized.
 If you can find a decent way around this, I'd love to hear it. :)